alfanzain/twitter-lda/README.md

 This project is an undergraduate thesis project for bachelor degree on game technology major at Politeknik Elektronika Negeri Surabaya.

-Unfortunately, I'm not focusing on data science things.
+Unfortunately, I'm not focusing on data science things, for now.

 I'm focusing on my full-stack developer role.